tanyaeveritt/dbt-analytics-engineering-certification/README.md

 * dbt cloud is now called dbt platform. https://docs.getdbt.com/docs/introduction#the-dbt-platform-formerly-dbt-cloud
 * dbt fusion enginer are
 * dbt model are .sql files that live in the models folder.
+* Modeling History - With a modern cloud-based data warehouse, we can approach analytics differently in an agile or ad hoc modeling technique.
+This is often referred to as denormalized modeling.

 ## 📚 Domain Topics